DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 Select required highlight colour in field **Background color for unused license fields** on Visual tab in **Insights for user access and security parameters** to enable the colour highlights for unused licenses. <br> <br> In below example the selected user didn't access any Operations licenses in the fetch period <br> ![Visual](IMAGES/ReleaseNotes_20241122_1.png "Visual")

-#### Data entities for review

-- **Insights for user access and security** - Export-only data entity.
-This provides a flat file of all user, role, privilege, menu items and calculated utilization.
-This is useful for taking a "snapshot" or reviewing in Excel.
-It is advised to filter records before exporting as this file can be large.

 #### Security insights by user